The NEW Highline Heritage Museum coming soon to Old Burien

 We have begun renovating our building at 819 SW 152nd Street in Burien.
 Architect David Clark’s initial rendering of the building is shown here.
 The false brick facade on the east wall may be removed and the original siding restored.
 There will be a 5 foot overhang on the north and east walls so visitors can walk to the entrance under cover.
 Faces of our diverse Highline population will be shown on the exterior of the building.
 Many are former prominent citizens, Trustees, and others representative of those that have moved here from other countries.

 We have a goal of being ready for exhibit installation seven months after construction begins.
-With a lot of hard work, and a lot of help from all of you reading this, we are hoping to be open for business as a museum mid-2018.
+With a lot of hard work, and a lot of help from all of you reading this, we are scheduled to open Summer 2019.

 How can you help, you ask?